 When my grandmother died, we discovered a drawer full of letters and cards received the last few years of her life.
 She never mentioned she did this, so it brought a twinge to my heart knowing I have always done the exact same thing.
 There is just something about the hand-written mark on paper that feels special and permanent in the way a Facebook comment or email never will.
 Old snail mail feels like a tangible time capsule to rediscover a fleeting emotion long forgotten.
 Maybe I learned that from her…

-What I do know is, my love for real mail originated after a summer camp that still informs my adult being.
-I was there during the formative years of 12 to 16 when I was an awkward, hormonal, confused as fuck tween, with an angst and energy I still chase in my dreams (and sometimes my photos).
+What I do know is, my love for real mail originated after a summer camp that still informs my life.
+I went to camp during the formative years of 12 to 16 when I was an awkward, hormonal, confused tween, with an angst and energy I still chase in my dreams (and sometimes my photos).
 At nerd camp I learned it was OK to be smart, I wasn’t the only hormonal confused weirdo, and my current social options were purely geographical with an expiration date.
 I had camp to look forward to while I worked my way through the horrors of high school to graduation freedom and college somewhere else.

 For me, the best mail has always come from those I love the most.

 Lately the mail feels like an enemy — containing nothing but bills, political campaign jargon, and invitations to everyone else’s happy life events.
 I understand that social media is more immediate and far reaching than letters, but I miss the days of stickers and doodles and cheer waiting when I got home.

 I’m hoping the addition of the postcard option to my calendar cards reminds everyone to spread a little old-fashioned cheer to fellow depressing mailboxes. (hint hint)